PythonOT/POT/docs/source/readme.rst

 It provides the following solvers:

 -  OT solver for the linear program/ Earth Movers Distance [1].
--  Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2].
+-  Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2] and stabilized version [9][10].
 -  Bregman projections for Wasserstein barycenter [3] and unmixing [4].
 -  Optimal transport for domain adaptation with group lasso regularization [5]